Student Financial Planning

 Need easy access to your financial aid and admissions information?

 For your convenience, all applicants have access to their information at MyKWU.
 Students can view their admissions file and status, as well as financial assistance documents needed or received.
 Financial assistance awards can be accepted online, promissory notes completed, forms printed, etc. Students have access to grades, transcripts, GPA projections, degree audits, course information, schedules and searches, residence hall room assignments, etc. Applicants for admission receive their login and password by e-mail.
-If you are unsure of your login and password, contact the KWU Enrollment and Financial Services Office at (785) 827-5541 ext.
+If you are unsure of your login and password, contact the KWU Student Services Office at (785) 827-5541 ext.
 1260.